National Industrial Basketball League: End of the Phillips 66ers winning streak

+In the 1958–59 season, the 66ers failed to take the league title for the first time since their coming to the league, finishing in third place.
+The Truckers finished first with a 21–9 record, with the Vickers runner-up at 19–11.
+Joining the league that season was the Seattle Buchan Bakers.
+However, in the 1959–60 season, the 66ers regained their title as league champions.

-Demise of the NIBL
+Demise

-The escalation in the salaries of the National Basketball Association had a serious impact on industrial basketball teams.
-When the salaries of NBA players and industrial league players were comparable in the 1950s, top-notch players saw little advantage to joining the pros.
-However, by the early 1960s, the industrial teams found that they could not compete with the pros salary-wise, as top college graduates increasingly gravitated to the NBA.
-The NIBL saw a decline in its program.
-The Peoria Cats, for example, disbanded at the end of the 1959-60 season.
+By the early 1960s, NIBL teams were increasingly struggling to compete with the salaries offered in professional league.
+Top college graduates increasingly gravitated to the NBA, and the NIBL began to decline in popularity and profitability.
+This is evidenced by the disbandment of the Peoria Cats at the end of the 1959–60 season.

-In the NIBL's final season, 1960–61, the league had dropped down to only six members, and was divided into two divisions, Eastern (Cleveland Pipers, Akron Goodyears, New York Tuck Tapers) and Western (Denver-Chicago Truckers, Phillips 66ers, and Seattle Buchan Bakers).
+In the NIBL's final season, 1960–61, the league had dropped down to only six members divided into two divisions, Eastern (Cleveland Pipers, Akron Goodyears, New York Tuck Tapers) and Western (Denver-Chicago Truckers, Phillips 66ers, and Seattle Buchan Bakers).
 Instead of the round-robin schedule determining a winner, the league sponsored a four-team playoff.
-The Cleveland Pipers beat the Denver-Chicago Truckers for the championship, 136-100; and for third place, the Phillips 66ers beat the Akron Goodyears, 114-112.
+The Pipers beat the Truckers for the championship, 136–100.
+The 66ers beat the Goodyears for in a match for third place, 114–112.

-In 1961 the league reorganized changing sponsorship from industrial companies and became the National Alliance of Basketball Leagues (NABL).
-The Cleveland Pipers and the New York Tapers joined the newly formed American Basketball League in 1961.
+In 1961, the league dropped their industrial sponsors and merged with other amateur leagues to form the National Alliance of Basketball Leagues (NABL).
+The Pipers and the Tapers left to join the newly formed American Basketball League in 1961.

-The Bartlesville Phillips 66ers won the league championship in 11 of the league's 14 seasons.

-The amateur nature of the NIBL
+An amateur league

 In the 1950s the salaries were about the same as the NBA and there was a job for all players in their companies.
 Some of them ended up being president of their companies, working there for a lifetime.
 Most of players wanted no part of the uncertain professional game, and instead were accepting a position with the companies, rejecting offers even from NBA.

 The NIBL was dedicated to remaining amateur at a time when basketball was desperately trying to carve out some postwar space in the pro sports landscape.
 But professional basketball staggered forward and the NIBL flourished, mostly because its stability allowed companies to poach stars such as Bob Kurland.

 The NIBL merged with other AAU leagues and reorganized into the National AAU Basketball League (NABL) in 1961.